Prinz Georg Infantry

-In 1757, the regiment joined the Reichsarmee with 3 battalion guns.
+In 1757, the regiment, which consisted of a single battalion with 1 grenadier company (a book strength of 674 men), joined the Reichsarmee with three 3-pdr battalion guns.
 This army made a junction with a French army under the command of the Prince de Soubise for the planned invasion of Saxony.
+By August 5, it had 612 men fit for service.
 On November 5, the regiment fought against Prussia at the Battle of Rossbach where they were very distinguished.

 On February 27 1759, the regiment was part of the Austro-Imperial army who capitulated at Erfurt.
 In May, the grenadiers of the regiment were part of Macquire's force who fought to contain a Prussian incursion in Franconia.
 On May 7, this force was attacked by Prince Henri near Oelsnitz and forced to retire by Asch (present-day Aš).
 The grenadiers suffered heavy losses in the combat.
 On September 8, the regiment took part in the Combat of Zinna near Torgau where it was deployed in the first line of the infantry centre.
 It covered the retreat of the demoralised Austro-Imperial army into the nearby forest.
 On November 20, one battalion of the regiment took part in the Battle of Maxen where it was attached to the Reichsarmee Contingent deployed near Gieshübel under the command of the Prince von Stolberg.

 From September 27 to 29 1762, the regiment was at Kuhnersdorf.

 The first uniform of the regiment was a dark blue, single-breasted coat with white collar and Swedish cuffs, white buttons and lace.
 The neck stock was red, the hat was edged white, with a white hat cords.
 Dark blue breeches and stockings, buff bandolier and brown cartridge pouch, buff waist belt for the sabre.
 NCOs carried halberds.